PARCE-project/PARCE-1/README.md

 The test can be run using the following command: `python3 test.py`.
 A report with the results per test is generated in the main folder with the name `report_test.txt`.

-**NOTE: Please change in the test.py script the paths to Scwrl4 and Gromacs based on your local installation.
-The variables are: scwrl_path and gmxrc_path**
+**NOTE: Please change in the test.py script the paths to PARCE-1, the folder with the input files, and the programs Scwrl4 and Gromacs based on your local installation.**

-## Post-analysis of the results
+## Post-analysis of the results and auxiliar scripts

 With the final `mutation_report.txt`, it is possible to check and select the accepted sequences, and plot the scores to verify that the energies are getting minimized after the mutation steps.
 The results are numbered per iteration step, and the folders content facilitates locating the information.
 Examples of the analysis are provided in the original manuscript.

+We also included a folder called `auxiliar_scripts` to perform some additional analysis.
+One script allows the calculation of the scores for a given MD trajectory or PDB file, printing the score per frame and the final scores averages.
+With that output, the user can easily implement a consensus by vote based on the trajectories they require to compare.
+The second script allows the generation of plots showing the evolution of the scores, and the mutations accepted during the design.
+The input for that analysis is the `mutation_report.txt` file obtained after running a design cycle

 ## Docker details